This Cheesy Ham and Potato Soup is simple and DELICIOUS!! With potatoes, ham, cheese, scallions, and yummy spices, this soup is FULL of flavor!

 - In another pan, melt butter on medium heat.
 Whisk in flour and stir constantly for about 1 minute.
 Slowly add milk and continue whisking until sauce thickens (about 3-4 minutes).

 - Add the milk mixture to your pot and cook soup until heated through.

 - Add cheese right before serving.
-Top with scallions.
+Top with scallions and extra cheese if desired.
 Serve immediately.